htmlctl / Category Page

 Next step

-Go from category view to product detail.
+Go from category view to release workflow detail.